manwar/python-guide/introduction-to-python.md

     capitals = ['Amsterdam', 'Abuja', 'Amman', 'Kathmandu']

     for country, capital in zip(countries, capitals):
-        print(f'The capital city of {country} is {capital}')
+        print(f'The capital city of {country} is {capital}.')

 You only see the result for elements in the smaller list as below:

-    The capital city of Netherlands is Amsterdam
+    The capital city of Netherlands is Amsterdam.
-    The capital city of Nigeria is Abuja
+    The capital city of Nigeria is Abuja.
-    The capital city of Jordan is Amman
+    The capital city of Jordan is Amman.
-    The capital city of Nepal is Kathmandu
+    The capital city of Nepal is Kathmandu.

 What if we wanted the entire list?